‘Young And The Restless’ Spoilers: Hilary-Jordan-Lily Love Triangle Teased

 Other The Young and The Restless spoilers from Soap Central predict when paranoid Cane tries to cover his tracks of his drunken Tokyo night with Juliet, Jordan notices something is amiss.
 Once Jordan starts watching interactions between Cane and Juliet, the photographer suspects secret shenanigans.

-Billy also will have motive to bust out Cane, say new The Young and The Restless spoilers, when Cane nudges Billy about his renewed romance with Phyllis Abbott (Gina Tognoni).
+Billy also will have A motive to bust Cane, according to new The Young and The Restless spoilers, when Cane nudges Billy about his renewed romance with Phyllis Abbott (Gina Tognoni).
 Lily will be crushed no matter who tells her about Cane and Juliet since she’s been working side by side with both.

 Shouldn’t Cane Get a Pass?